 An example of this damage can be seen in metal parts that look bent or warped but may not be noticeable until the part snaps in half.
 Helicopter blades, which were previously created from pure metal, are subject to a number of stress factors including wind shear and temperature changes, which can increase the number of small cracks and fissures along their length.
 Because altitude changes can also increase the amount of stress, it is important that these be inspected, especially once they get to one half the normal fatigue life calculated for that material.
 Helicopter blades are currently being made out of other materials that are meant to accept the stress load with more give to increase its fatigue life.

-Want to learn more about Sorbothane's products?
-Download our Standard Products Guide to learn more.
+Want to learn more about Sorbothane, Inc. products?
+Download our Standard Products Guide to learn about the extensive line of standard Sorbothane parts or contact us today to request a quote, samples, or literature.